Language selection

 Helpful tip: CBP requires all information be provided in English and that all prices in foreign currency (including CAD) must also be converted to U.S. dollars (USD) on invoices and other entry documents.

-What forms are required to clear U.S. Customs?
-Who fills them out?
+Question 2: What forms are required to clear U.S. Customs and who fills them out?

 U.S. CBP may require several forms, such as: